xapi-fr/moodle-profile/events_scormlite.md

 <a name="passed-failed-sco-instructor"></a>
-## Passed/Failed SCO (Changed by Instructor)
+## Passed/Failed SCO (Forced by Instructor)

-This Statement is generated from the `\mod_scormlite\event\sco_result_changed` Moodle event, when an instructor manually changes the score of a learner.
+This Statement is generated from the `\mod_scormlite\event\sco_result_forced` Moodle event, when an instructor manually changes the score of a learner.

 - The `actor` property MUST be the learner.
 - The `result.success` property MUST be set according to the verb (`true` for a `passed` Statement, `false` for a `failed` Statement).
 - The `result.score` property MUST define the relevant score, including its `min`, `max`, `raw` and `scaled` values.
 - The `masteryscore` extension of the `context` MUST define the passing score of the activity.
-- The `context.instructor` property MUST define the instructor who changed the result.
+- The `context.instructor` property MUST define the instructor who forced the result.

 ```json